aednv/Leaf_Cell_Shape/README.md

 Scripts written by aednv, analysis by aednv 2019

 ![Segmentation](leaf_seg1.jpg)
-Leaf epidermal peels are stained with a flourecent dye and imaged on a confocal microscope.
+Leaf epidermal peels are stained with a fluorecent dye and imaged on a confocal microscope.
 Auto-segmentation and outline selection is done with ImageJ scripts.
 Individual cell outline jpgs are converted to coordinate objects using the R Momocs package.

 ##